Betswish/mRAG-Context-Consistency/README.md

 ## Quick Start

-You can reproduce the paper’s results using the bash scripts `0_embed_MKQA.sh` through `12_count_mirage_multi.sh`.
+All codes and scripts are contained in this repository.
+You can reproduce the paper’s results using the bash scripts from `0_embed_MKQA.sh` to `12_count_mirage_multi.sh`.

-We are refining this repository and expect to complete the updates by the end of November 2025.